10 Quintessentially Parisian Things to Do in Paris, France

 Without question, the Louvre is home to one of the finest art collections in the world, and it should not be missed.

-5. Dine at an outdoor cafe
+5. Dine at an Outdoor Café

-6. Explore different arrondissements on foot
+6. Explore Different Arrondissements on Foot

 There are twenty different arrondissements (neighborhoods) in Paris, so there's no way you can explore all of them in one trip.
 Instead, I'd recommend choosing a few different ones that you'd like to discover in-depth, on foot.

-For starters, think of checking out:
+For starters, check out:

-- the 3rd & 4th – for Le Marais, a lively, historic area with narrow alleyways, beautiful architecture, trendy shops, and good food
+- The 3rd & 4th: For Le Marais, a lively, historic area with narrow alleyways, beautiful architecture, trendy shops, and good food

 7. Hang out at Canal Saint-Martin

 Canal Saint-Martin is one of the most serene, picturesque, and trendy places in Paris to hang out.
+Grab some friends and a bottle of rosé and simply enjoy the atmosphere.

-8. Walk the Seine at sunset
+8. Walk the Seine at Sunset

 When the sun starts to go down in Paris, head to the Seine!
 Walk along the waterway and over the many bridges, watching as the water below reflects pink and orange hues, the city starts to light up, and the crowds thin out.